-You can find an expanded version of this with much more on my childhood fear of Test Card F and sulky teenage Hendrix-listening evenings – as well as a huge feature on Camberwick Green – in my book Can’t Help Thinking About Me, which is available in paperback here or from the Kindle Store here.
+You can find an expanded version of this with much more hilarity regarding my childhood fear of BBC Test Card F and sulky teenage Hendrix-listening evenings – as well as a huge feature on Camberwick Green itself – in my book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.

 Are you standing outside the room with the television in, waiting nervously for confirmation that ‘The Clown’ isn’t on?
 Well, come on in.
 It’s definitely not, and we’re about to find out why…

 Not convinced?
 Or simply rolling your eyes in exasperated amusement at my shoehorning in of yet another of my popular cultural obsessions?
 Well, let’s crunch a few numbers.
-Peter The Postman, the first episode of Camberwick Green (which you can read a lot more about in Can’t Help Thinking About Me), was repeated by BBC1 – its fourth showing in twelve months – at 1.30pm on 6th January 1967.
+Peter The Postman, the first episode of Camberwick Green, was repeated by BBC1 – its fourth showing in twelve months – at 1.30pm on 6th January 1967.
 The full opening lyric of The Wind Cries Mary is of course “after all the jacks are in their boxes, and the clowns have all gone to bed”, and as Camberwick Green infamously ended with the episode’s central character rotating away into a Music Box, followed by a terrifying glowering clown operating a roller caption with the show’s end credits on them (and, perhaps not coincidentally, all of it accompanied by some natty and inadvertently psych-friendly guitar work from Freddie Phillips), it doesn’t take much in the way of imagination-stretching to see that this is a much better fit than Test Card F would have been even if it was a chronological possibility.

 It’s also worth noting that Tuesday 10th January saw the first showing of Miss Lovelace And The Mayor’s Hat, the second episode of Camberwick Green‘s near-neighbouring follow-on companion show Trumpton, which depicted lugubrious Park-Keeper Mr. Craddock and his broom indulging in what can only be described as a spot of “drearily sweeping”, though he was noticeably less concerned with the broken pieces of yesterday’s life than he was with silver paper, toffee paper, dirty bit of cardboard, chair ticket, bus ticket, button from a dress, chocolate wrapper, envelope, another bit of cardboard, and the vexing question of why ‘they’ can’t use litter bins and not make such a mess.
 Though, that said, he does immediately go into a rant about a broken bench (which ultimately leads to the Mayor’s hat being propelled into a tree, but that’s another story).
 It’s not beyond the realms of possibility that the only-recently-arrived-in-the-UK guitarist might have been sufficiently intrigued by his new TV Puppet Pals to follow their exploits regularly, and that this might also have worked its tenuous way into his new set of lyrics.
 Though admittedly any attempt to claim that the solo from The Wind Cries Mary was in any way inspired by the ‘Joe So Sad’ music from Monday 10th’s instalment of the racy urban Hammond-scorch-soundtracked escapades of juvenile petrolhead upstart Joe would most likely be a theoretical leap too far.